robertohuertasm/figma-asset-downloader/docs/home.md

     fad [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-    -r, --force-file-extensions    If true, file extensions will prevail over naming convention (asset_name.jpg) -h, --help                     Prints help information
+    -u, --download-only-unexisting-in-folder    If true, it won't download the images that already exists in your download folder.
+Useful to avoid huge git diffs -r, --force-file-extensions    If true, file extensions will prevail over naming convention (asset_name.jpg) -h, --help                     Prints help information
     -v, --opt-only-on-validation    If true, only new added images will be optimized.
 It's useful to only apply